 Published: March 4, 2022

 An all too familiar pattern occurs for those of us who are lucky enough to have made it to midlife.
 We suddenly forget who we are and what we stand for.
 At the very least, we reassess those value systems.
-The same thing happens to brands.
+Basically, the same thing happens to brands.
 Every brand goes through a brand life cycle, similar to its human counterparts.

 The early years.

-A brand is just getting started, full of optimism and ready to take on the world but far too ignorant to feel the fear that keeps the older brands up at night.
+A brand is just getting started, full of optimism and ready to take on the world, but far too ignorant to feel the fear that keeps the older brands up at night.

 Next, you have the cocky adolescent phase.